ECCC-MSC/open-data/docs/usage/readme_en.md

 Raw data for vector data can be retrieved with a OGC API - Features (WFS 3) request.
 Example of a [WFS 3 query for the Winnipeg River hydrometric station daily means](https://geo.weather.gc.ca/geomet/features/collections/hydrometric-daily-mean/items?STATION_NUMBER=05PF049) which returns the corresponding data as a GeoJSON file.

 Raw data for raster data can be retrieved with a Web Coverage Service (WCS) request.
 Example of a [WCS 2 query for the Regional Deterministic Precipitation Analysis (RDPA) model in the netCDF format for a specific time](https://geo.weather.gc.ca/geomet?SERVICE=WCS&VERSION=2.0.1&REQUEST=GetCoverage&COVERAGEID=RDPA.6F_PR&SUBSETTINGCRS=EPSG:4326&FORMAT=image/netcdf&TIME=2019-05-14T12:00:00Z).
 A tip to build WCS queries is to use the [Canadian Centre for Climate Services WCS Query builder interface for an RDPA layer](https://climate-change.canada.ca/climate-data/#/regional-deterministic-precipitation-analysis) and replace the COVERAGEID value from RDPA.* to another available layer.

+### Raw data download

+MSC raw data can be [automatically retrieved as soon as it becomes available through the Advanced Message Queuing Protocol (AMQP)](../msc-datamart/amqp_en.md).

+The raw data can also be directly downloaded on the web from the [MSC Datamart](../msc-datamart/readme_en.md) data repository.

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/openlayers/4.6.5/ol.css" integrity="sha256-rQq4Fxpq3LlPQ8yP11i6Z2lAo82b6ACDgd35CKyNEBw=" crossorigin="anonymous" />
 <script src="https://cdn.polyfill.io/v2/polyfill.min.js?features=requestAnimationFrame,Element.prototype.classList,URL"></script>